StuartMacKay/django-ansible-template/README.rst

     └── requirements.txt

-``group_vars`` contains the variable definitions for deploying appservers to development and production environments.
+``group_vars`` contains the variable definitions for deploying appservers to staging and production environments.
 Each environment has the sensitive variables stored in a vault.
 The password for each vault is 'password'.
 You MUST at least change the password for production.